noobmyq/my-todo/README.md

 #### frontend
 * add the sort buttons
-* add a local images, due to chromium... build a simple server
+* add local images, due to chromium's security restrictions
+* build a simple server

 #### backend
-* no modification..开摆！
+* add the test function for apis.py
+* import some additional modules